-IDEA celebrates its 18th anniversary in 2020, making it one of the oldest interior design awards in the industry.
-So indulge us as we dig deep into the archives and relive the overall winner projects of the (almost) past two decades.
+Sponsored by Miele, this is the program’s most prestigious and most coveted award, so indulge us as we dig deep into the archives and relive the overall winner projects of the past (almost) two decades.

 2003: Reserve Restaurant, Melbourne – Hecker Phelan & Guthrie

 Fed Square was just coming to life when Hecker Phelan & Guthrie were commissioned this project, which won the overall prize at the inaugural IDEA in 2003.
 The brief was tackle two different sites.
 Downstairs was more like a bar and casual space and upstairs was a more challenging space because the client wanted to develop a fine dining concept.

 The focus was all about pattern making.
 It was about trying to get that intensity – both in pattern and colour for the floor and wall finishes.
 Both were designed in unison, with each complimenting one another.

 2004 – Davies Residence – Allan Powell Architects

 This project seems to have disappeared into the void.
 While we don’t know any details about this technicolour residence from 16 years ago, we know that this Melbourne architecture practice likes to rehearse living in each space, to imagine the experience and, throughout the project, is completely dedicated to thinking about what it is like to live/work in the spaces being realised.

 2005: Church Residence, rural Victoria – Multiplicity in conjunction with Mel Ogden

 This former church in a small town in regional Victoria was a collaboration between architect and designer Multiplicity and landscape sculptor Mel Ogden.